 Interest payable is normally settled monthly throughout the financial year.

 Term loan

-Bank of America, as Security Trustee, holds a debenture with the Group headed by the Company.
-The particulars of this charge are:
+Bank of America, as Security Trustee, holds a debenture with the Company in the form of fixed and floating charges over all present and future business, undertaking and assets which are not effectively mortgaged.